jpswade/jpswade.github.io/_posts/2009-11-05-removewga.md

       * [Manipulate Automatic Updates Behavior Using Command-line Options](http://technet.microsoft.com/en-us/library/cc708617%28WS.10%29.aspx) OR
       * Run [restart_autoupdate.bat](http://hm2k.googlecode.com/svn/trunk/code/batch/restart_autoupdate.bat)

-Once you&#8217;ve done that, the Windows Update service should start.
+Once you've done that, the Windows Update service should start.
 You should now see a yellow exclamation mark in your system tray (next to your clock).
-When you click that, you&#8217;ll get the option to do an &#8220;Express&#8221; or &#8220;Custom&#8221; install.
+When you click that, you'll get the option to do an &#8220;Express&#8221; or &#8220;Custom&#8221; install.

 You must select a &#8220;Custom&#8221; install.
 From there you can [Uncheck the Windows Genuine Advantage Notification (KB905474)](http://windowssecrets.com/2009/05/21/02-Get-all-security-patches-without-WGA-nightmares) update and then hide the update in future.